Keyboard shortcuts

 Core schema pin (markspec-schema)

 markspec-schema: "1" pins the profile against version 1 of the core schema contract.
-The toolchain rejects a profile whose markspec-schema value is higher than the running binary’s CORE_SCHEMA_VERSION.
+A profile whose pin exceeds the running binary’s CORE_SCHEMA_VERSION is rejected (PROFILE-SCHEMA-001).
+When the pin is absent the profile loads with a PROFILE-SCHEMA-002 warning recommending you add it.

 markspec-schema: "1" # integer string; "1" is the current value